SOURCE / ECONOMY

 ZQ-3 Y1 rocket took off for maiden flight from the Dongfeng Commercial Aerospace Innovation Test Zone at noon time on December 3, 2025.
 Photo: Courtesy of LandSpace

-Chinese privately-owned space company LandSpace said at a recent meeting of the United Nations Committee on the Peaceful Uses of Outer Space that the company plans to conduct another recovery test of its Zhuque-3 reusable rocket in the second quarter of this year.
+Chinese private space company LandSpace confirmed with the Global Times on Wednesday that it plans to conduct another recovery test of its Zhuque-3 reusable rocket in the second quarter of this year.

-LandSpace has drawn growing attention for its technological advances.
-According to Xinhua News Agency, the company successfully launched the Zhuque-3 reusable rocket on December 3.
+LandSpace has drawn growing public attention for its technological advances.
+According to the Xinhua News Agency, the company successfully launched the Zhuque-3 reusable rocket on December 3.
 The rocket's second stage managed to enter the designated orbit, but recovery of its first stage failed.

-The company revealed to attendees at the COPUOS meeting that it is optimizing the satellite's landing process and plans to conduct another recovery test in the second quarter of 2026.
-It aims to attempt the first recovery and reuse flight in the fourth quarter, depending on the results of that test.
+The company revealed to attendees at a recent meeting of the United Nations Committee on the Peaceful Uses of Outer Space that it is optimizing the landing process and plans to conduct another recovery test in the second quarter of 2026.
+It aims to attempt the first recovery and reuse flight in the fourth quarter, depending on the results of that test, according to the company's official WeChat account.

 A company representative confirmed the plan of the launch with the Global Times on Wednesday, adding that the rocket to be used in the upcoming test is of the same configuration as the one used in the December launch, albeit with some fine-tuning based on data from that mission.

-After that, the company's research and development focus will shift toward shortening the launch cycle and increasing launch frequency, Dong said.
+After that, the company's research and development focus will shift toward shortening the launch cycle and increasing the launch frequency, Dong said.

-Zhuque-3 is a homegrown liquid oxygen-methane-powered rocket engineered for low-cost, high-capacity and frequent launches.
+The Zhuque-3 is a homegrown liquid oxygen-methane-powered rocket engineered for low-cost, high-capacity and frequent launches.

 China has been making steady progress in reusable rocket recovery.